 Wondering if Nessie will be in Loch Ness in winter?
-I’ve handpicked the best things to do in Loch Ness in winter that including monster hunting.
+I’ve handpicked the best things to do in Loch Ness, Scotland, in winter that including monster hunting.

 Imagine Loch Ness all misty and mysterious, without the summer crowds photobombing your Nessie pics.

 The hills might even have a snow cap, which looks magical.

 The local spots like pubs and the Loch Ness Centre are open but way less packed.
 So, if you’re alright with the cold, a touch of mystery, and a more chill vibe, winter at Loch Ness is a solid bet.

 Here are 10 things to do while exploring Loch Ness in the colder months.

 ❄️ Read next: 14 things to do on Isle of Skye in winter

 The best way to get from Edinburgh to Loch Ness

 These are the best ways to experience the famous lake from Edinburgh: